What is it like to fly?

 The Andrews Advantage

 With its own airfield within walking distance from campus, Andrews University offers a competitive aviation program that will ensure your competence at graduation.
 The aviation department operates a fleet of single-engine Piper Archers, a Piper Arrow and a Piper Seminole for flight training courses.
 All aircraft are professionally maintained by the departments' FAA-certified mechanics.
-The newest addition is a flight simulation building with flight training devices that have drawn attention from the major aviation magazines as well as universities around the country.
+Our flight simulation building with flight training devices has drawn attention from the major aviation magazines as well as universities around the country.
 As well as a Mitsubishi MU2 that we use for ground operations and learning the complexity of a turbo prop start cycle.
 The aviation department also offers employment opportunities to advanced students.
 Certified Flight Instructors and licensed Maintenance students are encouraged to work to obtain valuable experience and expertise.
 Students are encouraged to become flight instructors within the first two years of their university career and start student teaching the fall of their Junior year.

 Andrews University offers mission training by combining flight training from experienced mission pilots with airframe and powerplant certificates.
 Andrews also offers many other world mission and cultural courses on a highly multicultural campus, from studying abroad to becoming a student missionary for a year.

 Flight students gain valuable corporate experience in crew resource management, while gaining multi-engine flight time.
-The Aviation Department offers transitional training for turboprop and light jets in our flight training devices as well as glass cockpit training with-in our piper fleet.
+The Aviation Department offers transitional training for turboprop and light jets in our flight training devices as well as glass cockpit training with-in our Piper fleet.

 Graduates from Andrews University's Aviation program have successfully entered a variety of aviation-related fields, from mission pilots to commercial pilots, crop dusters to corporate jets, service men and women who have flown large cargo style aircraft to medivac helicopters.
 So whatever your aviation career ambitions include, you will find the program you need at Andrews.
 You'll also learn from professors who are genuinely interested in your success.
 Our professors are dedicated to ensuring you realize your career ambitions in an academically stimulating and spiritually enriching environment.